stackbitsales/twin-cities-makeup-0e0bd/content/pages/expanding-our-team-hair-stylist-and-airbrush-makeup-artist-needed.md

         - name: photos-of-work
           label: Can you provide current photos of your work?
           hideLabel: true
-          defaultValue: 'Yes, I can provide links to an online gallery'
+          defaultValue: Can you provide current photos of your work?
           options:
             - 'Yes, I can provide links to an online gallery'
             - 'Yes, I have photos I can email'